flox/flox-bash/flox.1.md

 # DESCRIPTION

-Flox is a platform for developing, building, and using packages created with Nix.
+flox is a platform for developing, building, and using packages created with Nix.
 It can be used alone to simplify the process of working with Nix, within a team for the sharing of development environments, and in enterprises as system development lifecycle (SDLC) framework.